idaholab/EMRALD/emrald-docs/src/guide/Modeling/actions.md

 ## Deleting an Action
 **Option 1:** <br>
 On the Left Navigation Frame, click on the tab (All, Global, or Local) where your event is located.
 If you are not sure which tab, click on the All tab.
-Right-click on the action and click "Delete Action".<br>
+Right-click on the action and click "Delete".<br>
 <div style="width:300px">![Deleting an Action in the Navigation Frame](/images/Modeling/actions/DeleteActionInList.png)</div><br>

 A confirmation window will appear in the Modeling Area.
-Click "Yes." <br>
+Click "DELETE." <br>
 ![Delete Action Option 1 Step 2](/images/Modeling/actions/DeleteActionInList_2.png)<br>

 The action will be deleted from the entire model and no longer be listed in the Left Navigation Frame. <br>